• Skip to primary navigation

 • Assemble the tacos by spreading one tablespoon of refried beans over half of the tortilla.
 Spoon one tablespoon of sweet potato filling over the beans and fold the tortilla over the filling.

 • Place the taco on the greased sheet pan with the beans on top.
-Repeat with as many tacos as you can fit on your sheet pan.
+Repeat until all of the tortillas are used and get all of the tacos ion the pan in a single flat layer.

 • Spray the tops of the tacos with cooking spray and cover them with another sheet of foil.
 Cover the foil with a second sheet pan and bake for 25 minutes.